Imports Modification

 Import Table Layout (LLVM/ld-link.exe)

-Since we can’t assume any predefined layout or ordering of the import table elements, we can’t safely recreate a new table at the same locations as the original one without risking overriding important data.
-In addition, if we add new imports or imported functions, the modified import table would no longer fit in the original location.
+Since we cannot assume any predefined layout or ordering of import table elements, we cannot safely recreate a new table at the same locations as the original without risking overwriting important data.
+Additionally, if we add new imports or imported functions, the modified import table would no longer fit in the original location.

-To address these constraints, a generic solution consists of relocating the import table elsewhere in the binary.
+To address these constraints, a generic solution involves relocating the import table elsewhere within the binary.

 Builder Config

-As this modification is not conservative (i.e. it impacts the layout of the binary, even if nothing changed in the import table), it needs to be explicitly enabled with the Builder’s config attribute:
+As this modification is not conservative (i.e., it impacts the layout of the binary even if the import table remains unchanged), it must be explicitly enabled using the builder’s config attribute:

-We can relocate the import headers, the ILTs and the strings (DLL names and import names), but we can’t relocate the IAT arbitrarily in the binary.
-The import table is used to inform the Windows loader about the functions required by the program to correctly execute its code.
-When the loader resolves an imported function, its address is written in the IAT and the assembly code accesses this IAT with the following stubbing instructions:
+We can relocate the import headers, the ILTs, and the strings (DLL names and import names), but we cannot relocate the IAT arbitrarily within the binary.
+The import table informs the Windows loader about the functions required by the program.
+When the loader resolves an imported function, its address is written to the IAT, and the assembly code accesses this IAT using stubbing instructions like these:

 jmp [rip + #IAT_FIXUP]; // e.g. jmp *IAT[3];